interlinksoftware/integrationhub/templates/readme.md

 * [Database to Database](db-to-db) template enables copying of data between databases on a defined schedule.
 This can be used to consolidate data from federated datasources.
 Any JDBC compliant database is supported.

 ***

+## Batchjob

+* [Batchjob](batchjob) template allows the execution of non-interactive commands and scripts against a schedule.